Cardiovascular and Interventional Radiological Society of Europe

 Symptoms

 Patients with gastroduodenal outlet obstruction may suffer from nausea and vomiting, weight loss and abdominal discomfort.
-This can severely affect quality of life.
+This can severely affect your quality of life.

 Diagnosis